 Guest Mobile Tickets

-Tickets will be required for this event.
-Graduates should plan to transfer tickets to their guest ahead of your arrival to the stadium.
-Instructions on how to do this can be found here.
+All guests must have a ticket to enter Wallace Wade.
+Graduates should transfer tickets to their guests in advance of their arrival at the stadium.
+Instructions for transferring tickets can be found here.
 This will ensure a positive entry experience for all.
-Guests will not be able to enter the stadium without a ticket.
+Guests will not be able to enter the stadium without a mobile ticket.

 Guest Seating